Peter Townsend (RAF officer): RAF career

-By May 1940, Townsend was one of the most capable squadron leaders of the Battle of Britain, serving throughout the battle as commanding officer of No. 85 Squadron RAF, flying Hawker Hurricanes.
-On 11 July 1940, Acting Squadron Leader Townsend, flying Hurricane VY-K (P2716) intercepted a Dornier Do 17 of KG 2 and severely damaged the bomber, forcing it to crash land at Arras.
-Return fire from the Dornier hit the Hurricane coolant system and Townsend was forced to ditch 20 mi from the English coast, being rescued by HM Trawler Cape Finisterre.
+By May 1940, Townsend was regarded as one of the most capable squadron leaders of the Battle of Britain.
+He served throughout the battle as commanding officer of No. 85 Squadron RAF, flying Hawker Hurricanes.
+On 11 July 1940, Acting Squadron Leader Townsend, flying Hurricane VY-K (P2716), intercepted a Dornier Do 17 of KG 2 and severely damaged it, forcing the bomber to crash-land at Arras.
+Return fire ruptured the Hurricane's coolant system, and Townsend ditched 20 mi from the English coast, where he was rescued by HM Trawler Cape Finisterre.
 He was mentioned in despatches the same month.

-On 31 August, during combat with Messerschmitt Bf 110s over Tonbridge, Townsend was shot down and wounded in the left foot by a cannon shell which went through the glycol tank and exploded in the cockpit.
-He continued to lead the unit on the ground even after this wound resulted in his big toe being amputated, and he returned to operational flying on 21 September.
+On 31 August, during combat with Messerschmitt Bf 110s over Tonbridge, Townsend was shot down and wounded in the left foot by a cannon shell that passed through the glycol tank and exploded in the cockpit.
+He continued to lead the squadron on the ground even after the wound resulted in the amputation of his big toe, and he returned to operational flying on 21 September.
 Townsend was promoted to the substantive rank of squadron leader on 1 September 1940.

-A Bar to his DFC was awarded in early September 1940, for leading his squadron in protecting convoys during July and August 1940, personally shooting down four enemy aircraft and leading his squadron in destroying at least 10 enemy aircraft and damaging many others.
-The citation said of his leadership "...The success which has been achieved has been due to Squadron Leader Townsend's unflagging zeal and leadership."
+A Bar to his DFC was awarded in early September 1940 for leading his squadron in protecting convoys during July and August 1940, personally shooting down four enemy aircraft, and leading his unit in destroying at least 10 more and damaging many others.
+The citation stated: "The success which has been achieved has been due to Squadron Leader Townsend's unflagging zeal and leadership."

-Townsend oversaw the conversion of No. 85 Squadron to night operations at RAF Hunsdon in Hertfordshire during early 1941.
-In May 1941, by now an acting wing commander and credited with shooting down at least 11 enemy aircraft, Townsend was awarded the Distinguished Service Order (DSO).
-His citation credited Townsend as an officer who had "...displayed outstanding powers of leadership and organisation, combined with great determination and skill in air combat.
+Townsend oversaw the conversion of No. 85 Squadron to night operations at RAF Hunsdon in Hertfordshire in early 1941.
+In May 1941, by then an acting wing commander and credited with shooting down at least 11 enemy aircraft, he was awarded the Distinguished Service Order (DSO).
+His citation recorded that he had "displayed outstanding powers of leadership and organisation, combined with great determination and skill in air combat.
 By his untiring efforts he has contributed materially to the many successes obtained by his squadron."

 Townsend was promoted to the temporary rank of wing commander on 1 December 1941.
-He later became commanding officer of RAF Drem in Scotland in April 1942 and commanded No. 611 Squadron RAF, a Spitfire unit.
-He was later leader of No. 605 Squadron RAF, a night fighter unit, and attended the staff college from October 1942.
+He later became commanding officer of RAF Drem in Scotland in April 1942 and subsequently commanded No. 611 Squadron RAF, a Spitfire unit.
+He later led No. 605 Squadron RAF, a night-fighter unit, and attended the staff college from October 1942.
 In January 1943, he was appointed commanding officer of RAF West Malling in Kent.
-His wartime record was nine aircraft claimed destroyed, and two shared, two 'probables' and four damaged.
+His wartime record was nine aircraft destroyed, two shared, two "probables" and four damaged.